RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-provider/modules/introduction/01-introduction.md

     }
 ---

-<Lead>In this guide, you will learn about how to add an API to the RapidAPI.</Lead>
+<Lead>In this guide, you will learn about how to add an API to RapidAPI.</Lead>

 ## About this course

-This course is an interactive one that will guide you through understanding how you can add your API to the RapidAPI.
+This course is an interactive one that will guide you through understanding how you can add your API to RapidAPI.